-PLLUSS aims to reduce a pupil's need to use restrictive behaviours through teaching alternative, replacement or coping skills that enable them to satisfy their needs in a more appropriate and socially acceptable way.
+PLLUSS aims to reduce a student's need to use restrictive behaviours through teaching alternative, replacement or coping skills that enable them to satisfy their needs in a more successful, appropriate, and socially acceptable way.

-PLLUSS is essentially designed to teach functional learning skills which will help pupils to maximise their potential and achieve a positive quality of life.
-Through positive experiences, successes and achievements the person will develop a sense of self-worth and recognise that people want to be with them.
+PLLUSS is essentially designed to teach functional learning skills which will help students to maximise their potential and achieve a positive quality of life.
+Through positive experiences, successes, and achievements the person will develop a sense of self-worth and recognise that people want to spend time with them.

-Within a positive, structured environment a pupil can be calm and relaxed enough to respond to experiences and opportunities offered.
+Within a positive, structured environment a student can be calm and relaxed enough to respond to experiences and opportunities offered.
 Anxiety, confusion and the need to use restrictive behaviours will be reduced while communication and understanding are enhanced.

-PLLUSS in Practice at The Loddon School
+PLLUSS in practice at The Loddon School

-The assessment of pupils' learning needs and the analysis of the reasons for restrictive behaviour are designed to enable the development of targets that help the pupils learn alternative strategies to meet their needs, thus reducing restrictive behaviour and increasing lifestyle opportunities.
+The assessment of students' learning needs and the analysis of the reasons for restrictive behaviour are designed to enable the development of targets that help the students learn alternative strategies to meet their needs, thus reducing restrictive behaviour and increasing lifestyle opportunities.
 This is often through communication, choice making or independent living skills.

-Personalised Learning for Life

-The PLLUSS approach focuses on developing skills in six key areas: -
+The Personalised Learning for Life Using Supportive Strategies (PLLUSS) approach focuses on developing skills in six key areas: -